mhamann/mhamanncom/src/pages/posts/you-probably-dont-mean-on-premise.md

 subtitle: ""
 date: 2020-09-01T16:03:42.261Z
 thumb_img_path: /images/ian-battaglia-9drs5e_rguc-unsplash.jpg
+excerpt: It's time to correct a pattern of egregious English language violations by folks in technology.
 template: post
 ---
 As more and more software moves into "the cloud," a differentiation needs to be made between things that are deployed in a datacenter managed by Amazon or Google and those deployed within an organization's own data center, behind its own firewalls and network appliances.